DrakirL/DrakirL.github.io/p10/rules/combat.md

 ???

 ## Weapons
-Weapons are tools meant for combat and therefore improve a Martial Attack you make using one, provided you are wielding it properly. <br>
+Weapons are tools meant for combat and therefore improve any Martial Attack you make were you are using it properly.
+The exact requirements for what counts as "wielding a weapon properly" are determined by the weapon. <br>
-If you are wielding a weapon properly and make an Attack with it, you must be Proficient with its category to gain its properties.
-(Though some aspects, such as Loading, transcend proficiency) <br>
-Melee Weapons must use your Martial Strength Skill to be used properly. <br>
-Ranged Weapons must use your Martial Agility Skill to be used properly. <br>
-All weapons have the property that they deal a specified amount of damage if you choose to deal damage with it.
+If you lack the Proficiency that a given weapon is classified under, you are entirely unable to use the weapon properly. <br>
+If you are using a weapon properly, but are not using your main hand to wield it, you gain Disadvantage on any attack you make with it.

 ### Simple Weapons
 *Damage Range: d4-d8.
 Can be easily improvised from random junk*